Excel Gantt chart vs. task tracker: which one should you use?

 - Both → Use both

 If you answered "both" to most questions, you need both tools.
-If you answered one tool consistently, that's your primary tool (though the other can be supplementary).
+If one answer dominated, that's your primary tool, though the other can supplement it.

 Frequently asked questions

-For very small projects (5-10 tasks, 2-3 weeks), a simple list might suffice.
-For anything larger or longer, you eventually need both.
-Gantt for timeline, Tracker for status.
-Trying to do both in one tool creates a messy, hard-to-maintain spreadsheet.
+For very small projects (5–10 tasks, 2–3 weeks), a simple list may be enough.
+For anything larger or longer, you'll eventually need both.
+A Gantt for timeline visibility, a tracker for operational status.
+Trying to combine both into one tool creates a cluttered spreadsheet that serves neither purpose well.

-You can try, but it rarely works well.
-Gantt charts are wide (many time columns) and are hard to update frequently.
-Trackers are narrow (7-10 columns) and easy to update.
-Mixing both into one sheet makes the sheet too wide for practical use.
+It rarely works well in practice.
+Gantt charts are wide (many time columns) and difficult to update frequently.
+Trackers are narrow (7–10 columns) and built for quick updates.
+Combining them into one sheet makes it too wide for practical daily use.

 Not in plain Excel.
-You'd have to manually copy changes from tracker to Gantt (or rebuild the Gantt).
-Office Plan automates this: because it works as a native Excel add-in, your Gantt updates automatically when the underlying tracker data changes — no exporting, no app-switching.
+You'd need to manually copy changes from the tracker to the Gantt or rebuild it.
+Office Plan automates this.
+Because it works as a native Excel add-in, your Gantt updates automatically when the underlying tracker data changes.
+No exporting, no rebuilding.

-Weekly is typical.
+Weekly is the most common cadence.
 Update the tracker daily or as work progresses.
 Update the Gantt weekly based on tracker changes.
-This keeps both current without excessive overhead.
+This keeps both views current without creating overhead.

 Key takeaways